Chronic Conditions are a Major Share of Health Spending

 A chronic condition is a long-lasting condition that can be controlled but rarely cured, including conditions such as heart disease, cancer, diabetes, obesity and arthritis.
 Approximately one in two Americans live with at least one chronic condition.
 Of those, one fourth experience significant limitations in daily activities.

-Cost per Case Drives Medical Spending
+Cost per Case Drives High Spending

 1. National Center for Chronic Disease Prevention and Health Promotion, Health and Economic Costs of Chronic Diseases (2019).